This is a continuation of my one-shot, It's Time. I hope you enjoy it!

 I found it peculiar when we took a taxi to the restaurant instead of Charlie's Toyota, but upon reflection, realized my father was still not coherent enough to drive.
 When we arrived and entered the lobby, Charlie pointed to a plush, red velvet sofa that sat against the wall and told me to sit and wait for his return.

 I was alone in the room, so I took advantage of my isolation and meandered around, admiring the photographs that hung on the surrounding walls.
 They were of famous people who had eaten at the restaurant and had signed pictures to commemorate their visits.
-It was apparent from the numerous photos; Volturi's was a celebrity hot spot.
+It was plain from the numerous photos; Orso's was a celebrity hot spot.

 As I heard the noise of the crowd floating in from the adjoining room, I wondered if any celebrities were among the diners.
 My curiosity got the best of me, and I foolishly decided to take a quick peek.